Classical simulation of non-Gaussian bosonic circuits: Introduction

 In an effort to go beyond this framework of linear optics, several alternative methods for simulating bosonic dynamics have been developed.
 For example, it has been shown that if a circuit of Gaussian unitaries is applied to an initial state with a positive Wigner function, then it is possible to efficiently sample from the output distribution of a subsequent measurement~\cite{Veitch_2013,PhysRevLett.109.230503}.
-Since Gaussian states have positive Wigner function, this constitutes a strict generalization of the covariance matrix formalism to a larger class of states.
+Since Gaussian states have a positive Wigner function, this constitutes a strict generalization of the covariance matrix formalism to a larger class of states.
 One way of putting this result is to say that Wigner function negativity is a precondition for a quantum advantage~\cite{Veitch_2012}.
+Along similar lines, Ref.~\cite{PRXQuantum.2.040315} considered non-Gaussian states whose Wigner function can be written as a linear combination of Gaussian Wigner functions.
+Several natural non-Gaussian states were shown to be describable in this way.
+When using complex Gaussians, this framework can also describe superpositions of pure Gaussian states.
+Update rules for such descriptions under Gaussian operations were established.

-In more recent work~\cite{PhysRevResearch.3.033018}, a different set of non-Gaussian initial states for subsequent Gaussian operations have been shown to also lead to a class of computations that can be simulated efficiently in the strong sense.
-The authors of Ref.~\cite{PhysRevResearch.3.033018} give an algorithm which works for initial pure states whose coefficients in the Fock basis have bounded support.
-Their simulation algorithms have polynomial runtime in the size of this support, as well as exponential runtime in the mean photon number of the initial state.
+In more recent work~\cite{PhysRevResearch.3.033018,PhysRevLett.130.090602}, a different set of non-Gaussian initial states for subsequent Gaussian operations have been shown to also lead to a class of computations that can be simulated efficiently in the strong sense.
+The authors of Refs.~\cite{PhysRevResearch.3.033018,PhysRevLett.130.090602} give algorithms which work for initial pure states whose coefficients in the Fock basis have bounded support.
+Their simulation algorithms have polynomial runtime in the size of this support.
+Additionally, the algorithms proposed in Refs.~\cite{PhysRevResearch.3.033018} and~\cite{PhysRevLett.130.090602} have exponential runtime respectively in the mean photon number of the initial state and in a non-Gaussianity measure called the stellar rank.

+Another instance of an efficient classically simulable computation put forward in Refs.~\cite{Calcluth2022efficientsimulation,PhysRevA.107.062414} includes infinitely squeezed GKP-states together with a certain set of Gaussian unitary operations and homodyne measurements.
+In subsequent work \cite{PhysRevA.107.062414,calcluth2024sufficient}, the authors establish that certain resourceful/magic states (such as the vacuum state) can promote such a computation to universality.